Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Introduction

 \section{Introduction}

-Brain-computer interfaces (BCI) are communication systems between the brain and external devices that do not relYy on peripheral nervous and muscular systems.
-BCIs are usually used to assist, enhance, repair, or partially replace human cognitive or sensorimotor functions.
-Motor imagery (MI) is a widely used paradigm in EEG-based BCIs, which is the only method for an active BCI configuration.
-Results from neuroscience studies suggest that MI induces event-related synchronization/desynchronizations (ERD/ERS) in the Mu band, which are the key discriminant features that are used in MI-BCIs.\cite{Pfurtscheller2006} Feature extraction algorithms, such as common spatial pattern (CSP)\cite{pfurtscheller2001motor} and filter bank common spatial pattern (FBCSP)\cite{Zhang2008} have been successfully used in conjunction with classifiers, such as linear discriminant analysis (LDA) or support vector machine (SVM), in the literature for MI-BCIs applications.
+Brain-computer interfaces (BCIs) are communication systems between the brain and external devices that do not rely on peripheral nervous and muscular systems (\cite{wolpaw2007brain}).
+BCIs are usually used to assist, enhance, repair, or partially replace human cognitive or sensorimotor functions (\cite{wolpaw2000brain}).
+Motor imagery (MI) is a widely used paradigm in EEG-based BCIs.
+Results from neuroscience studies suggest that MI induces event-related synchronization/desynchronizations (ERD/ERS) in the Mu band, which are the key discriminant features that are used in MI-BCIs (\cite{Pfurtscheller2006}).
+Feature extraction algorithms, such as common spatial pattern (CSP) (\cite{pfurtscheller2001motor}) and filter bank common spatial pattern (FBCSP) (\cite{ang2008filter}) have been successfully used in conjunction with classifiers, such as linear discriminant analysis (LDA) or support vector machine (SVM), in the literature for MI-BCIs applications.